Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$

-The above semi-quantitative model analysis clearly indicates the existence of a charge instability that couples strongly to lattice distortions in \LNO{}, which is expected to give rise to charge density and spin moment fluctuations that can be observed experimentally~\cite{Ghiringhelli2012,Lu2018}.
-Whether such fluctuations eventually condense into a bond ordered, charge disproportionated, and/or magnetically ordered state at low temperatures depends on multiple factors beyond the current model.
+The above semi-quantitative model analysis clearly reveals the existence of an electronic instability resulting from charge fluctuations that couple strongly to lattice distortions in \LNO{}.
+Whether such fluctuations eventually condense into a bond ordered, charge disproportionated, and/or magnetically ordered state at low temperatures depends on material details beyond the current model.

 \emph{Charge and spin order in DFT+$U$ calculation.} To gain a more comprehensive and quantitative understanding of the ground state of \LNO{} with material specific details, we further perform DFT+$U$ calculations to determine the ground state crystal structure of \LNO{} and possible charge and spin orders.
 The calculations are performed using the Vienna \emph{Ab initio} Simulation Package (VASP)~\cite{vaspa,vaspb} with the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{PBE}, with a $k$-point mesh of $9 \times 9 \times 3$ and an energy cutoff of 520 eV.
 The correlated Ni-3$d$ shell is treated on a mean-field level with an effective Coulomb interaction $U_\mathrm{eff}=U-J=4$ eV unless otherwise specified.
 This value is comparable to those commonly used for nickel oxides in similar studies~\cite{Dudarev1998,Park2012}.
 Additional calculations using a wide range of $U_\mathrm{eff}$ values up to 7 eV and the meta-generalized-gradient SCAN functional~\cite{SCAN} are also performed to assess the robustness and reliability of our findings~\cite{SupMat}.
 Assuming a rocksalt-type Ni-O bond-order distortion within each Ni bilayer, the experimental higher symmetry space groups $Amam$ and $Fmmm$ of \LNO{} under ambient and pressurized conditions~\cite{Sun2023} branch down to their subgroups $Pnma$ or $P2_1/m$ depending on the relative phase of distortion between neighboring bilayers.
 To find the most stable structure of \LNO{} under different pressures, the lattice parameters and internal atomic positions are relaxed using nonmagnetic (NM) as well as spin polarized calculations assuming ferromagnetic (FM) and different $A$, $C$, and $G$ types of antiferromagnetic (AFM) spin configurations within each space group~\cite{SupMat}.